Asia shares track Wall Street higher as inflation worries recede

 Still, after global service sector surveys showed strong growth last Friday, all eyes will be on the release of U.S. personal consumption data on Thursday, the Fed’s preferred inflation measure.

-Overnight, Wall Street closed higher, spurred by gains in tech stocks, with the sector's majors Apple (AAPL.O) up 1.33% and Microsoft (MSFT.O) up 2.29%.
+Overnight, Wall Street closed higher, spurred by gains in tech stocks, with the sector’s majors Apple up 1.33% and Microsoft up 2.29%.

 Treasury yields, which fell on Monday after a few Fed officials affirmed their support to keep monetary policy accommodative for some time, were little changed.
 The yield on benchmark 10-year Treasury notes was at 1.608%, near a two-week low.